 Tata Sponge Iron

 Tata Sponge Iron is a debt free company with a decent cash on its books.
 What makes the stock an interesting pick are a number of reasons.
 First, are the company's plans to raise capacity to 425,000 tonne per annum from 390,000 tonne per annum.

 Tata Sponge: Huge opportunities

 The company also has an integrated power plant and also sells surplus power that is generated.
-For the quarter ending June 30, 2017, the company reported an EPS of Rs 19.85.
-Even if the company does an EPS of Rs 100 considering all the expansions plans by 2019-20, the stock is available at a p/e of just 8 time this EPS.
-The stock is not a bad bet at Rs 820, considering the low equity, free cash flow and huge cash on the books.
+For the quarter ending Dec 31, 2017, the company reported an EPS of Rs 23.37.
+Even if the company does an EPS of Rs 90 considering all the expansions plans by 2019-20, the stock is available at a p/e of just 11 times this EPS.
+The stock is not a bad bet at Rs 1100, considering the low equity, free cash flow and huge cash on the books.

 This article is strictly for informational purposes only.
 It is not a solicitation to buy, sell in precious metal products, commodities, securities or other financial instruments.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author of this article do not accept culpability for losses and/or damages arising based on information in this article.